 Have you noticed that the word “Arabica” has been cropping up more and more in coffee?
 I have.
-McDonald’s mentions it in advertising, supermarkets have it written on their bags of coffee, and hipster coffee shops would not dream of using anything else.
+McDonald’s mentions it in advertising, grocery stores have it written on their bags of coffee, and hipster coffee shops would not dream of using anything else.
 But…

 Continue reading for a quick overview of everything you need to know about Arabica Coffee, including why it’s said to be the best species of coffee bean.

-When cost is prioritized over flavor, such as in producing instant coffee, Robusta is bought.
-Arabica is a little trickier to grow as it only grows between the tropic of cancer and the tropic of Capricorn.
-It is also less resistant to disease, but it sure is delicious.
+They are a little trickier to grow as it only grows at higher elevations between the tropic of cancer and the tropic of Capricorn.
+It is also less resistant to disease and pests, but it sure is delicious.
+Due to the specific climate needed to grow and their delicateness, Arabica beans are more expensive to grow and purchase.

 Not to make things more complicated, but it’s important to note that not all Arabica is equal.
 All coffee is graded and scored.
 The superior Arabica Beans are then separated so the farmer can sell it for more.